 Five of William’s aunts became and remained widows: his mother’s sisters Ann, Elizabeth and Sarah, and his father’s sisters Charlotte and Frances.
 Two of his aunts did not marry: his father’s sisters Elizabeth Anne (who died young) and Mary.

-- 1752 Sarah Clack married Charles Palmer (in December at London, within the Rules of the Fleet); widowed in 1764.
+- 1752 Sarah Clack married Charles Palmer (2 December at London, within the Rules of the Fleet); widowed when Charles died in 1764 at Sumatra.

-- 1762 William’s parents Frances Clack and William Courtenay marry.
+- 1762 William’s parents Frances Clack and William Courtenay marry (7 May at Edinburgh, Scotland).

-- 1772 Thomas Clack married Bridget Diana Stone; she died before him in 1799.
+- 1772 Thomas Clack married Bridget Diana Stone (21 September at Powderham, Devon); she died before him on 12 December 1799.

 Cousins